 The spec script for The House was in a bidding war between studios in February 2015 and Warner Bros’ New Line division landed the project, with a $40 million production commitment.
 “Ferrell plays a father who, along with his wife, blows their daughter’s college fund and have to make it back by illegally running a casino out of their home.”
 How does this sub-sitcom nonsense land in bidding wars for millions and attract talent that should know better?
 The budget for The House was $40 million and Warner Bros and Village Roadshow co-financed.

 WB first dated this high concept comedy for June 2nd and then in March 2016 shifted it to June 30th.
 The House received predictably terrible reviews and bowed against Despicable Me 3 and Baby Driver.
 WB did invest in a typically expensive advertising campaign and spent $17.89 million (as per iSpotTV) on television ads going into release, plus a few million after the opening.
-With other traditional marketing and distribution expenses, the domestic P&A is at least $30 million.
+With other traditional marketing and distribution expenses, the domestic P&A was at least $35 million.

 The House was tracking for a mid-teens opening and came in way below expectations with a poor $8,724,795 — becoming Will Ferrell’s worst wide opening in his career.
 His first starring vehicle A Night at the Roxbury (1998) opened with $9,604,791 which was previously his lowest opener.
 The House placed #6 for the weekend led by Despicable Me 3.
 The second frame numbers declined 45.2% to $4,778,272 and then it sank 63.7% to $1,732,777 in its third session and promptly lost most of its theater count.
 The domestic run closed with only $25,584,504.
 WB would see returned about $14M after theaters take their percentage of the gross, which would not even cover half of the P&A expenses.